TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Automatic Backups

 TrenchBroom automatically creates backups of your work.
 As a prerequisite, you have to work on a saved file, that is, a file that exists somewhere on your computer.
 So when you create a new file, you should save it as soon as you decide that you want to keep it.
 At that point, TrenchBroom will create its automatic backups.
 These backups are stored in a folder called "autosave" within the folder where your map file is located.
 It will create a new backup every ten minutes after the last backup, unless the map file has not been changed since then.
-To prevent the autosaving from interrupting your workflow, TrenchBroom will only create an autosave if the map file has not been changed for three seconds, however.
+To prevent the autosaving from interrupting your workflow, TrenchBroom will only create an autosave you are not interacting with it, however.
 In total, TrenchBroom will create up to 50 backups.
 After that, it will delete the oldest backup when it creates a new one so that the total number of backups does not exceed 50.
 The backups have the same name as the map file you are editing, but with the backup number added to the name just before the extension.

 You can use these backups to go back to previous versions of you map if problems arise.
 This may help you when you are fixing bugs or if your map file gets corrupted somehow.